IOxCyber/CyberEssentials/Security-Tools/Burp_Suite/PortSwigger-WebSecAcad/SQLi.md

 3. Testing for error-based attacks:
 - `'OR 1=1; DROP TABLE users; --` - This payload combines a valid condition (1=1) with a malicious action (DROP TABLE users), potentially causing an error and deleting the "users" table.
--  `'OR 1=1 UNION ALL SELECT NULL, CONCAT(username,':',password) FROM users --` - This payload attempts to perform a UNION-based SQL injection to retrieve the usernames and passwords from the "users" table.
+-  `'OR 1=1 UNION ALL SELECT NULL, CONCAT(username,':', password) FROM users --` - This payload attempts to perform a UNION-based SQL injection to retrieve the usernames and passwords from the "users" table.

-### B. `Subverting/interfere with application logic`, change a query to interfere with the application's logic.
+### B. `Subverting/interfering with application logic`, change a query to interfere with the application's logic.
 - testing on a login page involves attempting to subvert the application logic and bypass the authentication mechanism

 ### C. `UNION attacks, retrieve data from different database tables.`